Sunkist Growers, Incorporated: The Sunkist brand

+Headquarters

+In 1935, the eight-story Sunkist Building was built by Walker & Eisen at the corner of 5th street and Hope street.
+In October 1970, Sunkist traded its land and building for a larger property on Riverside Drive in Sherman Oaks.
+In 1972, the Sunkist Building was demolished and the site sat empty for two years.
+In 1981, a structure that opened as the Wells Fargo Building is now FourFortyFour South Flower.
+The Sunkist 8.3-acre campus in Sherman Oaks is now Citrus Commons.
+In 2014, Sunkist Growers moved to Valencia, California, near Six Flags Magic Mountain.

 Today

+In 2023, Sunkist celebrated its 130th anniversary as the "...longest standing agricultural co-op in the US" on "Sunkist Citrus Day" on 1 March 2023 commending its over 1,500 members (many small family farmers) and the more than 40 citrus products in its offering.

-As of 2007, Sunkist markets fresh oranges, lemons, limes, grapefruits, tangerines and strawberries to 12 states and three Canadian provinces, from 6,000 growers in California and Arizona.
-From 1971 to 2014, Sunkist was based in the Sherman Oaks district of Los Angeles; in September 2014, it relocated to the Valencia neighborhood of Santa Clarita, California.
-Through licensing agreements, Sunkist has rented its trademark to other firms such as General Mills and Snapple, for marketing more than 600 mainly citrus-flavoured products including soft drinks and juice drinks, vitamins, and jellies and candies, in more than 50 countries.
-It also owns two citrus processing plants which manufacture juice, oils, pulp and peels.
+As of 2007, Sunkist markets fresh oranges, lemons, limes, grapefruits, and tangerines to 12 states and three Canadian provinces, from 6,000 growers in California and Arizona.
+From 1971 to 2014, Sunkist was based in the Sherman Oaks district of Los Angeles; in September 2014, it relocated to the Valencia neighborhood of Santa Clarita.
+Through trademark agreements, Sunkist has licensed its trademark to other firms such as General Mills and Snapple, for marketing more than 600 mainly citrus-flavored products including soft drinks and juice drinks, vitamins, and jellies and candies in more than 50 countries.
+Sunkist also owns two citrus processing plants which manufacture juice, oils, pulp and peels.
 Sunkist's subsidiaries for marketing, international sales and fruit purchasing include SunMac Hawaii Ltd., Sunkist Global, LLC in California, Sunkist Pacific, Ltd., in Japan, Sunkist (Far East) Promotion Ltd., in Hong Kong, and Sunkist Real Estate Ltd., in California.
 Sales in 1991 totalled $956 million, with nearly half of revenues generated outside the United States.